-With 8 different supplements to boost milk supply, it is no surprise that we at Motherlove get quite a few questions about which supplement to take.
-That is one of the reasons why we have 4 Certified Lactation Counselors (CLCs) on staff.
+With 8 different supplements to support milk supply, it is no surprise that we at Motherlove get quite a few questions about which supplement to take.
+That is one of the reasons why we have Certified Lactation Counselors (CLCs) on staff.
 Their background knowledge about breastfeeding helps them make better product recommendations to mothers who reach out wanting to start a supplement.

 Beyond selecting which supplement to start taking, we often get asked if a mom can take more than one supplement at once.
 While none of our supplements are specifically designed to be taken at the same time, many of them can be taken together, if needed or desired.